javascript-tutorial/en.javascript.info/1-js/3-object-basics/2-garbage-collection/article.md

 If you are familiar with low-level programming, the more detailed information about V8 garbage collector is in the article [A tour of V8: Garbage Collection](http://jayconrod.com/posts/55/a-tour-of-v8-garbage-collection).
 Also you'd better prepare yourself by learning how values are stored in V8.
 I'm saying: "V8", because it is best covered with articles in the internet.
 For other engines, things are partially similar, but not the same.

 In-depth knowledge of engines is good when you need low-level optimizations.
-It would be a great next step after you're familiar with the language.
+It would be wise to plan that as the next step after you're familiar with the language.
+And when you feel that you need that of course.